WHY ARE WE AN INDEPENDENT BAPTIST CHURCH?

 While the name “Independent Baptist” may have only originated in the late 19th century, many groups throughout history maintained Baptist principles and were therefore “Baptist” in practice.
 Some of these groups in history which held genuine Baptist tradition include Messalians, Montanists, Novationists, Donatists, Paulicians, Waldenses, Albigenses, Lyonists, Arnoldites, Mennonites and Anabaptists.

 In the seventeenth century, the name “Baptist” finally emerged.
 This was not necessarily as a decision of any one person but because it was mainly used as a derogatory name (commencing with the name Anabaptist) by those antagonistic toward this group of Bible believers.
-This was because they could not accept the infant Baptism performed by most churches of that day as it was not found anywhere in the Bible.
+This was because they could not accept infant baptism performed by most churches (including Catholic, Orthodox and even Protestant churches) as it was not found anywhere in the Bible.
 They therefore re-baptised converts which offended other denominations.
 The name ‘re-baptisers’ stuck as the name as it was the most prominent feature of difference.

 Independent Baptists interpret Scripture literally, based on the historical-grammatical context.
 If the literal interpretation “makes good sense,” then that is the understanding they take from Scripture.
 We do not seek to ‘allegorise’ scripture as many modern churches do, which leads to all types of error and confusion and is left up to the interpreter to choose whatever meaning they feel is right for them.